The Cave Spring City Council has called a special meeting for Tuesday, slated for 4 p.m. in City Hall, 10 Georgia Ave.

 A first reading June 11 netted approval from all five members.
-Mayor Dennis Shoaf is on a leave of absence.
+Mayor Dennis Shoaf votes only to break a tie.

 Downtown Development Authority Director Sandra Lindsey said she expects La Cabana, the city’s Mexican restaurant, to be first in line for a liquor pouring permit.

 “They keep asking about it,” she said.
 “You can’t get a real margarita there right now.
 They’re all wine-based.”

 The ordinance also allows for liquor package sales outside a half-mile radius from the downtown district.
 But the biggest changes are provisions for innovative new business models such as craft breweries and micro-distilleries.